Breno-Corsi/TrimShot/README.md

 ## Installation

-Download the TrimShot_setup.exe installer from [TrimShot website](https://trimshot.online).
+Download the TrimShot_setup.exe installer from [www.trimshot.online](https://trimshot.online).
 Run TrimShot_setup.exe and follow the on-screen instructions to complete installation.
 After installation, launch TrimShot from your Start menu or desktop shortcut.